AWS VPC NAT – NAT Gateway

 Amazon Inspector

-• automatically discovers and scans EC2 instances and container images in ECR for software vulnerabilities and unintended network exposure.
+• automatically discovers and scans EC2 instances, container images in Amazon ECR and within CI/CD tools, AWS Lambda functions, and code repositories for software vulnerabilities and unintended network exposure.

-• is a Regional service and configurations needs to be repeated across each region.
+• is a Regional service and configurations need to be repeated across each region.

 • SSM agents can be set up as VPC Interface endpoints to avoid sending any information over the internet.